 Notting Hill: Museum of Brands, Packaging and Advertising.
 Photo Credit: © James Hamill.

-7. Filming locations
+7. Filming locations in Notting Hill

 A huge variety of films have used the streets and venues of the area of for their locations.
 From the famous ‘Blue Door’ in the eponymous film Notting Hill, to St Luke’s Mews used for the scene with cue cards in Love Actually.
 More recently the Paddington films feature too, as well as older titles as varied as Bedknobs and Broomsticks and Performance with Mick Jagger.
 But did you know that the villain of the 1964 James Bond film Goldfinger was named after the architect Ernő Goldfinger who created one of our famous landmarks, the Trellick Tower?